 If your investment when sold triggers a capital gain (i.e., you sold an asset for more than you paid for it), then a percentage of tax must be paid in the year that gain occurred.
 That gain is added to your regular income in that tax year.

-- TFSA contributions are not deductible from income for tax purposes.
+- TFSA contributions are not tax deductible for tax purposes.

 - Unused TFSA contribution room can be carried forward to future years.

-a) If your non-registered investment is in a gain position, making an ‘in-kind’ transfer directly into your TFSA will trigger a ‘disposition’.
-You’ll pay tax in the year of the transfer on 50% of the gains but then the asset will be inside your tax-free TFSA going forward.
+- If your non-registered investment is in a gain position, making an ‘in-kind’ transfer directly into your TFSA will trigger a ‘disposition’.
+You’ll pay tax in the year of the transfer on 50% of the gains but then the asset will be inside your tax-free TFSA going forward to grow and compound away.

-b) If your non-registered investment is in a loss position, making an ‘in-kind’ transfer directly into your TFSA, you will lose the loss.
-Regarding the loss position, in order to claim the capital loss you would need to sell your stock(s) outside the TFSA first (no “in-kind” transfer).
+- If your non-registered investment is in a loss position, making an ‘in-kind’ transfer directly into your TFSA, you will lose the loss.
+Regarding the loss position, in order to claim the capital loss you would need to sell your stock(s) outside the TFSA first.
 Then a superficial loss rule kicks in.
 This rule prevents investors from selling a stock to claim a loss and then buying it back right away.
 The rule means if you sell a stock outside of the TFSA and buy it back within 30-days, the loss will be denied.
-Read more on CRA here.

 Doable, please do.